cubiq/scifi-underdogs/README.md

 Sci-fi flicks you might have missed
 ===============

 Please help maintaining the list.
+This is just for films that weren't successful at the boxoffice but that are worth anyway.

 - **Avalon** (2001) - http://www.imdb.com/title/tt0267287/
 Low budget, terrible acting but some great ideas